-- 3.5 A review of the site's relevant planning application history is set out below. - 3.6 Due to the scale of the site, the development is expected to come forward in a phased manner over approximately 12 years (by 2036).
+- 3.5 A review of the site's relevant planning application history is set out below. - 3.6 Due to the scale of the site, the development is expected to come forward in a phased manner over approximately 15 years.
 In 2020 the Applicants secured planning permission for the delivery of highways improvement works required to unlock the allocated site and associated benefits in developing this key site.
 The permissions include: - A northern roundabout 2020/0027.
 Highways works comprising construction of new roundabout to create a road link into MU1 Local Plan allocation site and associated alterations to existing road alignment and relocation of grade II listed milepost on Land at Barugh Green Road and Cannon Road Junction, Barugh Green, Barnsley.
 Application Approved 27/11/2020. - A southern roundabout 2019/1567.
 Highways works comprising construction of new roundabout to create a road link into MU1 Local Plan allocation site and associated earthworks, alterations to existing road alignment, provision of associated footpaths, combined cycle/footpath and verges on Land at Higham Common Road, Higham, Barnsley.
-Application Approved 27/11/2020. - 3.7 A third application (submitted by the Council) 2020/0040.
+Application Approved 27/11/2020. - A third application (submitted by the Council) 2020/0040.
 Highways works comprising the linking of Capitol Close and Higham Lane via a new roundabout, road realignment and widening works throughout, enlargement of existing roundabout located at Capitol Close and Whinby Road and provision of associated footpaths, combined cycle/footpath, and verges on Land at Higham Lane/Capitol Close and Whinby Road, Barnsley.
 Application Approved 01/09/2020.
-A non-material amendment to this planning permission was approved on 17th August 2023, reference 2023/ENQ/0291, to amend the wording of conditions 3-14 to allow a technical lawful start to be made prior to the planning permission expiry date.

 Collectively these schemes will deliver the necessary off-site highways improvements to unlock and provide access to the site.

-- 3.8 Applications to discharge pre-commencement conditions on the above roundabout planning permissions have been submitted and works were recently undertaken to implement the Capitol Close scheme.
-Full commencement of construction of each of the roundabouts is planned to take place in early 2024. - 3.9 A planning application for residential development of 140 dwellings with associated landscaping, infrastructure, and open space land (2020/0977), is currently under consideration by the Council.
-The application is submitted by Countryside Properties on land off Barugh Green Road, Barugh Green, Barnsley, S75 1JY.
-The site forms part of the wider site allocation under Local Plan policy MU1, however it does not form part of this proposal. - 3.10 As the Countryside Properties site falls within the wider allocation, the dwellings proposed will contribute to the overall provision of 1,700 homes to fulfil the allocation.
-Accordingly, the number of dwellings proposed under the Residential Hybrid application has been reduced to 1,560, of which 216 are proposed for full planning permission within Phase 1 (Phasing Parcel R1 of the Delivery Strategy Document).
+3.7 A planning application for residential development of 140 dwellings with associated landscaping, infrastructure, and open space land (2020/0977), is currently under consideration by the Council.
+The application is submitted by a third party on land off Barugh Green Road, Barugh Green, Barnsley, S75 1JY.
+The site forms part of the wider site allocation under Local Plan policy MU1, however it does not form part of this proposal.